• About TTT

 The Pecan Street Inn

 I stayed here on my recent visit to Bastrop.
-I spent most of my time exploring the downtown area, eating, and hiking in Bastrop State Park.
+I spent most of my time exploring downtown, eating, and hiking in Bastrop State Park.
 It was easy for me to leave my car parked at The Pecan Street Inn and walk downtown.
 Bastrop State Park was a short (like five minutes) drive.
 If you like the charm of a Victorian House with turn-of-the-century antiques, The Pecan Street Inn might be for you.

 The Pecan Street Inn offers a gourmet breakfast served in their dining room.
 You can also request a continental breakfast served in your room.